vinberg88/ubuntu/README.md

 Old Page for WSL and Desktops for Linux and Windows: https://github.com/vinberg88/opensuse

+Find me via GitHUB and more desktops to WSL - https://github.com/vinberg88

 Will start to work on Ubuntu 26.10 and test KDE 6 - Test worked fine so I will record Movie now.

 How to install KDE 6 via Ubuntu 26.10: